prairiewest/iap_badger2/iapdocs/tutorial.markdown

 * IAP handling
 * an inventory facility for recording those purchases

+Please see the code in the `example 1` folder.

 In this quickstart example, we will only concern ourselves with IAP handling (ie. the process of handling an in-app purchase once the user presses a 'buy' button or something similar in our app).
 The code will correctly process an IAP purchase across iOS, Google Play and Amazon, despite the fact they have been given different identifiers in each console.

 Begin by passing IAP Badger a product catalogue table - a description of each of the in-app products available, and their associated identifiers on iTunes Connect, Google Play Console and Amazon's console.
 IAP Badger automatically works out the correct product ID for the user's device at runtime.